Real Bobcat Skull 3-5″

 These real Bobcat Skulls have been cleaned and partially whitened but may have patches of discoloration.You will receive a real animal skull similar to the reference images.
 Please keep in mind that because these are natural specimens, discoloration, slight battle scars, missing teeth, and other minor imperfections are to be expected.

-• 1 skull similar to the reference specimens
+• You will receive one skull similar to the reference specimens